Is your congregation ready for a Rain Garden? Or to remove impervious pavement? Put in some rain barrels?

 Transforming Life Church

+Only 50% of Baltimore City Congregations have applied to reduce their fees.
 If your Baltimore congregation has not already done so, you should check your water bill to make sure you have received your religious structure fee reduction, which provides a reduced fee of $3/ERU/quarter for structures used exclusively for worship or K-12 education (as compared to the regular fee of $15/ERU/quarter).
+Click HERE for a list of congregations that have applied as of January 2018.

 Blue Water Congregations Program Overview - 84 Congregations in Total